 - Crouching Moron, Hidden Badass: While for the majority of the game she acts like a clumsy maid and tutor, the ending implies that she is one of three gods, resurrected people twice, and manipulated quite a bit behind the scenes.

-- Heel–Face Turn: Sides with Shichiou to help him escape the Waltz.
+- The Mole: Sided from the start with Shichiou to help him escape the Waltz.

 - Karma Houdini: Suffers no consequences for all the shit she's pulled.
 Of course, she might have been a good guy all along, so...

 - Sexy Mentor: She insists that she's a sexy mentor, at least.
 Everyone else just sort of puts up with her.

 A masked priestess of Eldhiland's Imperial Court, who gives orders and advice to Chris on what to do to win the Waltz.
 She speaks very strangely and ruthlessly pursues her goal of seeing Chris achieve victory and his dreams of becoming a true prince.She is revealed to be Princess Cecelia of Soldia; biological mother of Chris and younger sister of Empress Lydia; the winner of the previous Waltz, and Arata's biological mother.